GSA/code-gov-api/procedures.md

 ### Monitoring of New Relic Alerts

-New Relic alerts are emailed to the full team immediately.
+[New Relic alerts](https://rpm.newrelic.com/accounts/1651802/applications) are emailed to the full development team immediately.
 The first team member to see the alert checks the site's status and posts in the project slack channel (#code-gov-partners) the results.
 The system owner then coordinates any necessary followup.